okfn/okfn.github.com/blog/_posts/2016-03-25-make-vs-tuttle.md

 layout: post
 author: Alexandre Bonnasseau
 username: lexman
-title: "Tools for datapackages : make vs tuttle"
+title: "Tools for Data Packages: Make vs. Tuttle"
 ---

 When crafting data from some other data, like packaging public data, using the good tools